HakaiInstitute/kelp-o-matic/docs/installation.rst

 Conda
 -----

-Use the Anaconda Navigator GUI to create a new environment and add the *hakai-institute*, *conda-forge*, and *pytorch* channels before searching for and installing the ``kelp-o-matic`` package in your environment.
+Use the Anaconda Navigator GUI to create a new environment and add the *hakai-institute*, and *conda-forge* channels before searching for and installing the ``kelp-o-matic`` package in your environment.

 Alternatively, install using your terminal or the Anaconda prompt (for Windows users) by running the following command:

 .. code-block:: bash

-    conda install -c conda-forge -c pytorch -c hakai-institute kelp-o-matic
+    conda install -c conda-forge -c hakai-institute kelp-o-matic

 PIP
 ---